see-mike-out/erie-documentation/index.markdown

 For example, if you use a `discrete` tone for more than 100 data points withint too short time, then the Web Audio API can be overloaded, so it fails to play such sound (it might cause your browsers to be shut down).
 In that case, use a `continuous` tone.

-### Recoding
+### Recording

-The recoding of a resulting sonification is not well streamlined because it is not possible to recorde sound generated from Web Speech API.
+The recording of a resulting sonification is not well streamlined because it is not possible to recorde sound generated from Web Speech API.
-In case you have access to different audio generation APIs for non-web enviroments, use the `compileToAudioGraph` method to get the compiled speech and sound values.
+Instead, I developed a Chrome extension for recording.
+See the recorder page.